Best Gaming Monitors Under $200 (2026)

 - RGB lighting — adds $20–50 for a feature on the back of the monitor you’ll never see

-- TN panels — TN panels should be avoided in 2026.
-IPS has closed the response time gap enough that TN’s terrible viewing angles and washed-out colors are not worth accepting.
+- TN panels — IPS has closed the response time gap enough that TN’s terrible viewing angles and washed-out colors are not worth accepting in 2026

 Panel type explainer